 In this post...

-I share a true story that illustrates how we can save our clients from the Wild, Wild West of the Internet by being authentic and real—by being Truth Tellers.
+I share a true story that illustrates how we can save our customers and clients from the Wild, Wild West of the Internet by being authentic and real—by being Truth Tellers.

-Whether you've just arrived on the Internet scene, or you've been around, as I have, for 20 years, you may someday find yourself in the same dazed state that I often find myself in:
+Whether you've just arrived on the Internet scene or you've been around, as I have, for 20+ years, you may someday find yourself in the same dazed state I often find myself in:

 Lost and confused in the Wild, Wild West of the Internet.